Mukulsingh27/Mukulsingh27/README.md

 **Talking about Me:**

 - 👨🏻‍💻 I’m currently working on something cool
-- 🚀 I’have started learning NodeJS, TypeScript and Next.js
+- 🚀 I’have started learning TypeScript and Next.js
 - 💬 Ask me about anything, I am happy to help you
 - 📫 How to reach me: mukulsingh3344@gmail.com
 - 📝 [Resume](https://www.linkedin.com/in/mukulsingh27/details/featured/1635504417236/single-media-viewer/).